Calathea bachemiana (Goeppertia bachemiana) Indoor Care, Propagation and Common problems

 Propagation

-Calathea bachemiana (Goeppertia bachemiana) is propagated by plant division at the beginning of the growing season during repotting.
+Calathea bachemiana (Goeppertia bachemiana) is best propagated by plant division at the beginning of the growing season (in spring) during repotting.
+Dividing the plant at this time hastens establishment as it is in the active growth phase.

 Calathea bachemiana, Goeppertia bachemiana

 Calathea bachemiana (Goeppertia bachemiana) growing problems include leaf drop, yellow leaves, plant death, brown leaf tips, pests and diseases among others.
-Continue reading for more on these problems, their remedies and solutions.
+Keep reading for more on these problems, their remedies and solutions.

 Drooping leaves

 To increase humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
-Check out on these techniques on how to raise humidity for houseplants.
+You may also grow the plant in a well-lit bathroom, kitchen, laundry area and other moist areas in the home.

-The second possible cause of drooping leaves in Calathea bachemiana is incorrect watering; either overwatering (soggy soil) or underwatering.
+The second possible cause of drooping leaves in Goeppertia bachemiana is incorrect watering; either overwatering (soggy soil) or underwatering.

 Plant dying